 Are you looking for decent home audio?
 Unsure about spending upwards of $100 for a “reasonable” sounding iPod dock or 2.1 speaker system, but not got the money for a brand new stereo amp?
 You might just find yourself blown away by the second-hand market.

 For the money you put in, an old vintage audio amp has the potential to provide way more bang for your buck than a modern active speaker system.
-If “character” excites you and the thought of a “project” invokes delight at the thought of hours in the garage, inspecting capacitors and cleaning connectors then you will fit right in here.
+If “character” excites you and the thought of a “project” brings you joy at thought of hours in the garage, inspecting capacitors and cleaning connectors then you will fit right in here.

 Here are some tips for the newcomer looking for quality audio on the cheap.

-In order to build yourself a decent home audio setup you will need at least two components – an amplifier and a pair of speakers.
-For source audio you can simply use a computer, TV (more on this later) or even MP3 player or smartphone.
-Getting hold of old tuners, CD players and turntables isn’t out of the question, but if you’re a digital convert withyou are unlikely to invest in a cassette deck any time soon.
+In order to build yourself a decent home audio setup you will need at least two components: an amplifier and a pair of speakers.
+For source audio you can simply use a computer, TV (more on this later) smartphone with a streaming service, or old MP3 player.
+Getting hold of old tuners, CD players and turntables isn’t out of the question, but if you’re a digital convert with

 As home audio began to drastically improve in the late 60s, the 1970s heralded a golden age of audio equipment.
-Solid state amplifiers established themselves as affordable high-fidelity equipment, and while many prefer valve amplifiers for their warmer sound and higher dynamic range; solid state should not be ruled out.
+Solid state amplifiers established themselves as affordable high-fidelity equipment, and while many still prefer valve amplifiers for their “warmer sound” and higher dynamic range; solid state should not be ruled out.

-In fact solid state amplifiers run cooler, require less maintenance, are easier to transport and to a newcomer will sound great compared to cheap PC speakers.
-Remember that a high-end valve amp will show just about any solid state up for what it really is, but a second hand solid state amp has far more chance of coming into your possession as an absolute bargain.
+In fact solid state amplifiers run cooler, require less maintenance, are easier to transport and will sound great compared to cheap PC speakers.
+Remember that a high-end valve amp will show just about any solid state up for what it really is, but a second hand solid state amp has far more chance of coming into your possession at an affordable price.
+Better still, you might snag an absolute bargain.

 Before continuing it’s worth pointing out one potential problem we have now that everything is digital, rather than analogue.
-If you have a recent television, games console and even DVD or Blu-ray player then you will probably be dealing with digital audio.
+If you have a recent television, games console and even DVD or Blu-ray player then you may be restricted to digital audio outputs.
 One thing that analogue amplifiers don’t know what to do with is a digital signal.
+The iPhone 7 is a recent example of how analog output will soon be a thing of the past.

-This explains why top of the line AV receivers offer a huge amount of digital inputs, but most deal with a 5.1 or 7.1 setup with an emphasis on visual media rather than traditional stereo.
-While there’s nothing stopping you searching for a used AV receiver that’s digital-ready, these devices have not been on the market for anywhere the same amount of time and thus you won’t be able to find such great bargains (and then you have to buy seven speakers and a separate sub-woofer).
+This explains why top of the line AV receivers offer a huge amount of digital inputs, built for 5.1 or 7.1 surround sound with an emphasis on visual media rather than traditional “analogue” stereo.
+While there’s nothing stopping you searching for a used AV receiver that’s digital-ready, these devices have not been on the market for anywhere the same amount of time and thus you won’t be able to find such great bargains.

 To get around this problem you will need to convert the digital signal to an analogue one using a device known as a DAC, or digital to analogue converter.
 These range from cheap-o $20 eBay models to hi-fi components that cost thousands.
 The truth of the matter is that you don’t need to spend a lot of money to get decent sound, though the more you spend the better it gets.